center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

 Visualizing attack trees
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To visualize these attack trees, we used (and recommend using) MITRE Engenuity’s Attack Flow Builder (see below), but there are several other simple and complex tools you can use to build your attack trees.
+To visualize these attack trees, we used (and recommend using) `MITRE Engenuity’s Attack Flow Builder <https://center-for-threat-informed-defense.github.io/attack-flow/>`_, but there are several other simple and complex tools you can use to build your attack trees.
 The easiest approach is to use a common tool like Microsoft Word or PowerPoint.
 The graphic design tool Canva is another great, easy-to-use option (any graphic design software can work as well).
 For more formal tools capable of complex analysis, there are a few options:

 * `SecurITree <https://www.amenaza.com/attack-tree-tool.php>`_, developed by Amenaza Technologies, is purpose-built for attack tree analyses and allows for the addition of detailed attributes to different attack paths, risk metrics, and adversary personas.
 * The `AT-AT <https://github.com/yathuvaran/AT-AT>`_ (Attack Tree Analysis Tool) allows users to develop and analyze attack scenarios in much the same way.